docarray/notes/blog/01-announcement.md

 - Since currently every Document follows the same schema, as Document payload cannot be customized
 - This means that one is forced to create payload with (potentially many) empty and unused fields
 - While at the same time, there is no natural way to add new fields
-- Sending requests from programming languages other than Python requires the user to recreated the Document's structure, needlessly
+- Sending requests from programming languages other than Python requires the user to needlessly recreate the Document's structure

 By switching to a dataclass-first approach with pydantic as a fundamental building block, we are able to ease all of these pains: